Fresno State volleyball announced its 2013 summer camp line up.

-In 2012, the Bulldogs saw their best season since 2004.
+Likewise in 2012, the Bulldogs enjoyed their best season since 2004.
 The `Dogs finished the year 18-13 and in fourth place in their first season as Mountain West members.
-The season was highlighted by wins against the PAC-12's Colorado and MW volleyball powers Colorado State and Wyoming.
+The season was highlighted by wins against the Pac-12's Colorado and MW volleyball powers Colorado State and Wyoming.
 Fresno State spent half the conference season among the top three in the MW standings before finishing in fourth.

 The Bulldogs also saw their best RPI scores in the last nine seasons at the conclusion of the 2012 and 2013 seasons (90 / 102) - their best since 2003 (45).

 Two Bulldogs, Wild and Barbara Alcantara, earned MW Player of the Week awards.
 Alcantara became the first volleyball student-athlete to garner All-MW honors.

 Gibson, a native of Bakersfield, Calif., has played professionally for the Premier Volleyball League's Dream Team and the Olympiacos Sport Club in Greece.
 In 2011, she helped lead the Olympiacos in capturing the Greek Cup Gold Medal.

 She started her collegiate playing career at the University of Colorado before transferring to the University of the Pacific, where she was a two-time first-team All-Big West Conference outside hitter.